cfphpflex/usedauto/README.md

 ## Executive Summary

-A data science project analyzing used car listings from Kaggle to predict vehicle prices and identify high-quality cars.
-The work follows the CRISP-DM methodology and features more advanced models (RandomForest, XGBoost, CatBoost), visual analysis, and deployment scripts.
+A data science project analyzing used car listings from Kaggle to predict vehicle prices and identify high-quality cars that will sell best at the dealer lot.
+The work follows the CRISP-DM methodology and features more advanced models
+(RandomForest, XGBoost, CatBoost), visual analysis, and deployment scripts.
 Key deliverables include data visualizations, a robust model training pipeline, and insights for dealership decision-making.